Hopp til innholdet

 Yes, Gjesvær is accessible year-round, but services and activities are limited during winter.
 The road is usually kept open, but always check weather and driving conditions before you travel, especially between November and April.

-Gjesvær is known for its bird safari to the Gjesværstappan Nature Reserve, home to puffins, gannets, and other seabirds.
-The season usually runs from May to August.
-You can also enjoy scenic views, local culture, and peaceful Arctic nature.
+Gjesvær is best known for its bird safari to the Gjesværstappan Nature Reserve, home to puffins, gannets and other seabirds.
+The boat season usually runs from May to August.

 This page is translated with AI.
 If you have any questions or feedback, please contact us.